-Given the time of year, we’ve decided to innovate some changes to the new year tradition of resolutions.
+Given the time of year, we’ve decided to innovate some changes to the new year’s tradition of resolutions.

 In light of that, we’re giving the tradition of making resolutions a much-needed makeover.
-Here’s our anti-resolution guide to getting your mind, body, and soul stronger in 2021.
+Here’s our anti-resolution guide to getting your mind, body, and soul stronger this year.

-Instead of broad statements like “start a diet,” “start working out,” or “get in shape,” be intentional about what being stronger in 2021 looks like for you.
+Instead of broad statements like “start a diet,” “start working out,” or “get in shape,” be intentional about what being stronger this year looks like for you.
 For example, if you’ve never been consistent with working out but want to make it happen, having clear objectives in mind can help.

 - Start a four-week strength training program on Tonal.
 This will put you on a path to attain your goals, and you’ll feel a sense of accomplishment as each week goes by.